egor-demidov/mcccm/README.md

 ## Using the library in a CMake project

-When configuring your CMake-based project, specify the location of the install ed library through the `mcccm_DIR` CMake cache variable:
+When configuring your CMake-based project, specify the location where MCCCM was installed through the `mcccm_DIR` CMake cache variable:
 ```shell
 cmake --Dmcccm_DIR=<mcccm_install_dir>/lib/cmake/mcccm <remaining_config_command>